 Architecture: Zizkov TV Tower

 TV Towers are taken very seriously in the Czech Republic: we have traveled to many cities in the country and most of them have an imposing television tower.
 But for sure Prague has one of the most unusual TV towers in the country and it’s worthy to visit it.
 The Zizkov TV Tower is 216 meters high, and because it is located a bit far from the old town and city center it gives a unique point of view from the entire city.
 But the observation deck, the restaurant and the hotel in the tower aren’t the main attraction.
 Most of the tourists that venture to the Zizkov neighborhood want to see David Czerny’s giant babies crawling up and down the tower.
-It’s so cool and so weird, a super futuristic tower built in the 80’s with a freakish art installation.
+It’s so cool and so weird, a super futuristic tower built in the 80’s with a freakish art installation that makes it one of the most well-known Prague monuments.
 A visit to the tower is listed as one of the unique things to do in Prague, but not all the travelers go there.
 So if you need a break from the crowded and busy streets of Prague Old town, go for a coffee or a beer at the Zizkov TV Tower. – Natalie Deduck, Love and Road